sjlu/sjlu.github.io/projects/music/index.md

 Most of my enthusiasm for programming grew from this application as I had to adapt as the application evolved.
-One of the first things I learned was scaling infrastructure to withstand the unexpected growth rate that the application incured during a time where Amazon's web services did not exist.
+One of the first things I learned was scaling infrastructure to withstand the unexpected growth rate that the application incurred during a time where Amazon's web services did not exist.

-Afterwards, I had to obtain some help building features and maintain the application, so I grabbed help from [Russell Frank](http://russfrank.us) who helped me maintain the infrastrucutre and build compatability features.
+Afterwards, I had to obtain some help building features and maintain the application, so I grabbed help from [Russell Frank](http://russfrank.us) who helped me maintain the infrastructure and build compatibility features.

 Around 2009, the [RIAA](https://www.riaa.com/) informed me that I must abide to the [DMCA](http://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act) in order to keep the